disrpt/sharedtask2023/data/spa.rsp.rststb/README.md

   * Fragments found between brackets are only considered as EDUs if they contain a verb.
   * Completive clauses should not be segmented, whether they represent the subject, direct object, indirect object or circumstance of a main clause.

-## DISRPT 2021 shared task information
+## DISRPT 2023 shared task information

 Automatic parses were added using Stanza's pretrained Spanish Ancora model.
 The data contains discontinuous discourse units (originally connected via "same-unit" relations).
-This dataset contains discontinuous discourse units (split 'same-unit').